codemod-com/docs/docs/vs-code-extension/advanced-usage.md

   <meta name='twitter:image' content='https://raw.githubusercontent.com/codemod-com/docs/main/static/img/docs/vs-code-extension/advanced-usage-vs-code-extension-og.png'/>
 </head>

-The Codemod.com VS Code Extension allows you to run codemods over your projects to successfully migrate your project dependencies from one version to the next.
-This page will walk you through running these codemods as well as Codemod.com's useful features that make running codemods easier.
+The Codemod VS Code Extension allows you to run codemods over your projects to successfully migrate your project dependencies from one version to the next.
+This page will walk you through running these codemods as well the useful features that make running codemods easier.

 ---